 Anytime we work with a new client we always carry out a full technical audit before even thinking about their continued SEO strategy.
 Why do we do this?

 Because we want the client site to be in as healthy a position as possible in the eyes of search engines.
-Think of it like a check-up with a GP or taking a car for an MOT.
+Think of it as a check-up with a GP or taking a car for an MOT.
 We want to know what small issues are hiding underneath that need to be looked into before a website can be deemed roadworthy.

 Simple indexation issues and speed issues can rightly be improved overnight, but the benefit won’t be the same.
 There has to be breathing room to allow search engines to understand a site again and see how it has improved.